paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 #### Effective Date
 For effective date and applicability of section, see section 12(a) of Pub.
 L. 97–214, set out as a note under [section 2801 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2801).

+#### Improvement of Administration of Military Unaccompanied Housing
+Pub.
+L. 119–60, div.
+B, title XXVIII, § 2827, Dec.
+18, 2025, 139 Stat.
+1311, provided that: “(a) Updated Guidance on Surveys.—The Secretary of Defense, in carrying out the satisfaction survey requirement under section 3058 of the Military Construction Authorization Act for Fiscal Year 2020 (division B of Public Law 116–92; [10 U.S.C.
+2821](./chapter-169-military-construction-and-military-family-housing.md#section-2821) note), shall update guidance to the Secretaries of the military departments to ensure that members of the Armed Forces living in military unaccompanied housing are surveyed in a consistent and comparable manner. “(b) Review on Processes and Methodologies for Condition Scores.—“(1) In general.—The Secretary of Defense shall conduct a review of the processes and methodologies by which the Secretaries of the military departments calculate condition scores for military unaccompanied housing facilities under the jurisdiction of the Secretary concerned. “(2) Elements.—The review required under paragraph (1) shall, among other factors—“(A) consider how best to ensure a condition score of a facility reflects—“(i) the physical condition of the facility; and “(ii) the effect of that condition on the quality of life of members of the Armed Forces; and “(B) aim to increase methodological consistency among the military departments. “(3) Report.—Not later than one year after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense shall submit to the Committees on Armed Services of the Senate and the House of Representatives a report on the results of the review conducted under paragraph (1). “(c) Accounting of Members Residing in Military Unaccompanied Housing.—“(1) In general.—The Secretary of Defense shall include with the submission to Congress by the President of the annual budget of the Department of Defense under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), United States Code, an accounting of unaccompanied members of the Armed Forces whose rank would require that they live in military unaccompanied housing, but that also receive a basic allowance for housing under [section 403 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403&num=0&edition=prelim), United States Code. “(2) Elements.—The accounting required under paragraph (1) shall include—“(A) the number of members of the Armed Forces described in such paragraph; “(B) the total value of basic allowance for housing payments provided to those members; and “(C) such other information as the Secretary considers appropriate. “(d) Centralized Tracking.—Not later than one year after the date of the enactment of this Act, each Secretary of a military department shall develop a means for centralized tracking, at the service level, of all military construction requirements related to military unaccompanied housing that have been identified at the installation level, regardless of whether or not such requirements are submitted for funding. “(e) Military Unaccompanied Housing Defined.—In this section, the term ‘military unaccompanied housing’ has the meaning given that term in [section 2871 of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2871), United States Code.”

 #### Uniform Design Standards
 Pub.
 L. 118–31, div.
 B, title XXVIII, § 2831(b), (c), Dec.
 22, 2023, 137 Stat.
 753, 754, provided that: “(b) Completion and Issuance of Uniform Design Standards.—Not later than 180 days after the date of the enactment of this Act [Dec.
 22, 2023], the Secretary of Defense shall—“(1) ensure that the uniform design standards required under [section 2856(b)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2856/b/1&num=0&edition=prelim), United States Code, as added by subsection (a)(1)(D), are completed, issued, and submitted to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives]; or “(2) submit to the congressional defense committees a report—“(A) explaining in detail why such standards are not completed and issued; “(B) indicating when such standards are expected to be completed and issued; and “(C) specifying the names of the personnel responsible for the failure to complete and issue such standards. “(c) Compliance With Uniform Design Standards.—“(1) In general.—Not later than two years after the date of the enactment of this Act, the Secretary of each military department shall ensure that all covered military unaccompanied housing located on a military installation under the jurisdiction of such Secretary complies with the uniform standards established under [section 2856(b)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2856/b/1&num=0&edition=prelim), United States Code, as added by subsection (a)(1)(D). “(2) No waiver.—The requirement under paragraph (1) may not be waived. “(3) Covered military unaccompanied housing defined.—In this subsection, the term ‘covered military unaccompanied housing’ has the meaning given in [section 2856 of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2856), United States Code (as amended by subsection (a)).”

 <a id="section-2856a"></a>
 ## § 2856a.
-Covered military unaccompanied housing: waivers of covered privacy and configuration standards
+Covered military unaccompanied housing: waivers of covered privacy and configuration standards and covered health and safety standards
-**(a) Procedures for Issuance of Certain Waivers.—** Effective March 2, 2024, any waiver of covered privacy and configuration standards shall be issued in accordance with the following:
+**(a) Procedures for Issuance of Certain Waivers.—** Any waiver of covered privacy and configuration standards or covered health and safety standards shall be issued in accordance with the following:

-(1) A commander of a military installation desiring a waiver of covered habitability standards shall submit to the Secretary of the military department concerned a request for such waiver.
+(1) A commander of a military installation desiring a waiver of covered privacy and configuration standards or covered health and safety standards shall submit to the Secretary of the military department concerned a request for such waiver.

-(2) A Secretary of a military department may approve a request under subparagraph (A) only if such Secretary has exhausted all options available to such Secretary to provide housing that meets covered privacy and configuration standards, including the—
+(2) A Secretary of a military department may approve a request under paragraph (1) only if such Secretary has exhausted all options available to such Secretary to provide housing that meets covered privacy and configuration standards or covered health and safety standards (as applicable), including the—

   (A) use of available privately-owned military housing;

-  (B) modification of unit integrity goals to allow the use of each available unit of covered military unaccompanied housing that meets covered privacy and configuration standards; and
+  (B) modification of unit integrity goals to allow the use of each available unit of covered military unaccompanied housing that meets covered privacy and configuration standards or covered health and safety standards (as applicable); and

   (C) issuance of a certificate of nonavailability of covered military unaccompanied housing to allow eligibility for basic allowance for housing under [section 403 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403&num=0&edition=prelim).

 (3) An official described in paragraph (1) or (2) may not delegate the respective authorities under such paragraphs.

-(4) Any waiver of covered privacy and configuration standards issued pursuant to this paragraph shall terminate on the date that is 9 months after the date on which such waiver was issued.
+(4) Any waiver of covered privacy and configuration standards or covered health and safety standards issued pursuant to this paragraph shall terminate on the date that is 15 months after the date on which such waiver was issued.
 A Secretary of a military department may not renew any such waiver.

 **(b) Annual Report on Waivers.—** Not later than March 1, 2025, and annually thereafter not later than 15 days after the submission of the budget of the President to Congress pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), the Secretary of Defense shall submit to the Committees on Armed Services of the House of Representatives and the Senate and the Comptroller General of the United States a report on waivers issued under this section that includes—

 (1) the number of such waivers that were issued during the period covered by the report;

-(2) a plan to remedy the deficiencies, if any, of covered military unaccompanied housing that required the issuance of such a waiver;
+(2) a plan to remedy the deficiencies, if any, of covered military unaccompanied housing that required the issuance of such a waiver, and a timeline to implement such plan;

-(3) a strategy to remedy issues, if any, caused by covered military unaccompanied housing that did not comply with such uniform standards;
+(3) a strategy to remedy issues, if any, caused by covered military unaccompanied housing that did not comply with applicable standards;

-(4) a strategy to remedy the factors, if any, that require a commander of a military installation to submit to the applicable Secretary of a military department a request for consecutive waivers of such uniform standards, including a timeline for the implementation of such strategy; and
+(4) a strategy to remedy the factors, if any, that require a commander of a military installation to submit to the applicable Secretary of a military department a request for consecutive waivers of applicable standards, including a timeline for the implementation of such strategy;

 (5) an analysis of strategies to remedy the factors described in paragraph (4), including—

-  (A) projects to modernize existing covered military unaccompanied housing to comply with such uniform standards;
+  (A) projects to modernize existing covered military unaccompanied housing to comply with applicable standards;

   (B) projects to construct new covered military unaccompanied housing; and

-  (C) modifications to relevant policies of the Department of Defense, excluding such policies relating to infrastructure.
+  (C) modifications to relevant policies of the Department of Defense, excluding such policies relating to infrastructure;

+(6) an assessment of whether a need for future waivers has been identified;

+(7) a summary of the analysis performed under subsection (a)(2), including a certification by the Secretary of each military department that the Secretary has—

+  (A) complied with the requirements for issuing a waiver; and

+  (B) identified all covered military unaccompanied housing that does not meet covered privacy and configuration standards or covered health and safety standards;

+(8) information about costs associated with remediation of covered military unaccompanied housing that requires such waivers, including—

+  (A) funding needs for military construction projects related to such remediation;

+  (B) funding needs for facilities sustainment, restoration, and modernization projects related to such remediation; and

+  (C) any increase required to the basic allowance for housing under [section 403 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403&num=0&edition=prelim) for members of the armed forces that would otherwise be living in covered military unaccompanied housing but for the need for such remediation; and

+(9) a description of the status of the response of the Department to open recommendations contained in the 2023 report by the Comptroller General of the United States titled “Military Barracks: Poor Living Conditions Undermine Quality of Life and Readiness” (GAO–23–105797), including any privacy and configuration standard or health and safety standard of a military department that differs from the covered privacy and configuration standards or covered health and safety standards (as applicable).

+**(c) Definitions.—** In this section:

+(1) The term “covered health and safety standard” means the minimum health and safety criteria applicable to covered military unaccompanied housing established by the Secretary of Defense and may include standards relating to mold, ventilation, fire safety, or other related habitability conditions necessary to ensure safe occupancy.

-**(c) Covered Privacy and Configuration Standard Defined.—** In this section, the term “covered privacy and configuration standard” means the minimum standards for privacy and configuration applicable to covered military unaccompanied housing described in Department of Defense Manual 4165.63 titled “DoD Housing Management” and dated October 28, 2010 (or a successor document).
+(2) The term “covered privacy and configuration standard” means the minimum standards for privacy and configuration applicable to covered military unaccompanied housing described in Department of Defense Manual 4165.63 titled “DoD Housing Management” and dated October 28, 2010 (or a successor document).

 ### Statutory Notes

 #### Codification
 Pub.
 L. 118–31, div.
 B, title XXVIII, § 2833(b), Dec.
 22, 2023, 137 Stat.
 755, which directed amendment of “Subchapter III of title 10” by adding this section after [section 2856 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2856), was executed to subchapter III of chapter 169 of this title, to reflect the probable intent of Congress.

+#### Amendments
+2025—Pub.
+L. 119–60, § 2822(a)(1), inserted “and covered health and safety standards” after “standards” in section catchline.

+Subsec. (a).
+Pub.
+L. 119–60, § 2822(a)(2)(A), (B), in introductory provisions, substituted “Any” for “Effective March 2, 2024, any” and inserted “or covered health and safety standards” after “covered privacy and configuration standards”.

+Subsec. (a)(1).
+Pub.
+L. 119–60, § 2822(a)(2)(C)(ii), substituted “covered privacy and configuration standards or covered health and safety standards” for “covered habitability standards”.

+Pub.
+L. 119–60, § 2822(a)(2)(C)(i), which directed the insertion of “or covered health and safety standards” after “covered privacy and configuration standards” could not be executed because “covered privacy and configuration standards” does not appear in text.

+Subsec. (a)(2).
+Pub.
+L. 119–60, § 2822(b), substituted “paragraph (1)” for “subparagraph (A)” in introductory provisions.

+Pub.
+L. 119–60, § 2822(a)(2)(D), inserted “or covered health and safety standards (as applicable)” after “covered privacy and configuration standards” in introductory provisions and in subpar.
+(B).

+Subsec. (a)(4).
+Pub.
+L. 119–60, § 2822(a)(2)(E), inserted “or covered health and safety standards” after “covered privacy and configuration standards”.

+Subsec. (b)(2).
+Pub.
+L. 119–60, § 2822(a)(3)(B), inserted “, and a timeline to implement such plan” after “waiver”.

+Subsec. (b)(3), (4), (5)(A).
+Pub.
+L. 119–60, § 2822(a)(3)(A), substituted “applicable standards” for “such uniform standards”.

+Subsec. (b)(6) to (9).
+Pub.
+L. 119–60, § 2822(a)(3)(C)–(E), added pars.
+(6) to (9).

+Subsec. (c).
+Pub.
+L. 119–60, § 2822(a)(4), amended subsec. (c) generally.
+Prior to amendment, subsec. (c) defined “covered privacy and configuration standard”.

+2024—Subsec. (a)(4).
+Pub.
+L. 118–159 substituted “15 months” for “9 months”.

 #### Revisions to Rules, Guidance, or Other Issuances
 Pub.
 L. 118–31, div.
 B, title XXVIII, § 2833(d), Dec.
 22, 2023, 137 Stat.
 757, provided that: “Not later than 120 days after the date of the enactment of this Act [Dec.
 22, 2023], the Secretary of Defense and Secretaries of the military departments shall revise any rule, guidance, or other issuance of the Department of Defense and the military departments under the respective jurisdictions of such Secretaries to include the procedures for the issuance of waivers of covered privacy and configuration standards [see section 2833(f) of Pub.
 L. 118–31, set out as a note below] pursuant to [section 2856a of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2856a), United States Code (as added by subsection (a)).”